 Alcohol consumption during pregnancy is common.
 The prevalence of alcohol consumption prior to and during pregnancy highlights the need to educate all reproductive age women about the potential harms of alcohol exposure on the developing fetus.

-As an example, in the United States from 2011 to 2013, the Centers for Disease Control and Prevention surveillance system reported that, within the month prior to being interviewed, 10.2 percent of pregnant women used alcohol and 3.1 percent acknowledged binge drinking .
+The Centers for Disease Control and Prevention surveillance system reported that, within the month prior to being interviewed, 10.2 percent of pregnant women used alcohol and 3.1 percent acknowledged binge drinking in the United States from 2011 to 2013 .
 While both prevalence rates are somewhat increased compared with the rates reported between 2006 and 2010 (7.6 and 1.4 percent, respectively) , the increases may reflect methodologic changes in study design rather than a true increase in alcohol use.
 Of note, when the time period being studied is extended, pregnant women report higher rates of alcohol use.
-As an example, in the 2009 National Birth Defects Prevention Study of over 4000 women that asked women about drinking behavior for the entire duration of pregnancy, 30 percent of pregnant women reported any alcohol use and 8 percent reported binge drinking on at least one occasion .
-Additionally, in the 2004 Pregnancy Risk Assessment Monitoring System (PRAMS) survey that assessed preconception behavior, 50 percent of women reported alcohol use in the three months prior to pregnancy, which places them at risk for an alcohol-exposed conception .
+The 2009 National Birth Defects Prevention Study of over 4000 women that asked women about drinking behavior for the entire duration of pregnancy, found that 30 percent of pregnant women reported any alcohol use and 8 percent reported binge drinking on at least one occasion .
+Additionally, the 2004 Pregnancy Risk Assessment Monitoring System (PRAMS) survey that assessed preconception behavior determined that 50 percent of women reported alcohol use in the three months prior to pregnancy, which placed them at risk for an alcohol-exposed conception .

 Demographic factors associated with alcohol use during pregnancy vary.
 In the 2011 to 2013 United States survey, the characteristics associated with the highest prevalence of prenatal alcohol use were age between 35 and 44 years (18.6 percent), black (non-Hispanic) race (13.9 percent), college degree (13.0 percent), and employment (12.0 percent) .
 Hypotheses that may account for these findings include: (1) greater discretionary income for women who are older or have a college degree, and (2) women who attend college may have a greater acceptance of alcohol consumption and binge drinking.
 More studies are needed to elucidate these relationships and other potential contributors.